amjad83m/my.simple.quiz.game/README.md

 * 4/11/2016 The initial version.

 ## Planned Updates
-* Adding the possibility to choose how many questions there are for each time the game is played.
+* Adding the possibility to choose the number of available questions per game.
 * Adding the possibility to choose different quiz subjects (categories).
 * Adding the possibility to register users (membership), and keeping track of their score.
 * Adding the possibility to add valid questions/answers to the game by registered users.